affinipay/mobile-sdk-examples/README.md

 ## Mobile SDK Examples

-Refer to the README of each example for it's description, configuration, execution, author, and license details.
+Refer to the README of each example for its description, configuration, execution, author, and license details.

 * [Swift Example](./SwiftExample/README.md)
 * [Kotlin Example](./KotlinAndroidExample/README.md)